TheBestTvarynka/Dataans/doc/tech_stack.md

 If you want to know real word numbers (such as build times, bundle sizes, memory usage, etc), then follow this link: [github.com/Elanis/web-to-desktop-framework-comparison](https://github.com/Elanis/web-to-desktop-framework-comparison).

 The desktop app is divided into two main parts: backend and frontend.
+And there is also sync server for user's data back up and sync.

 ## Desktop app backend